debsouryadatta/souryax-course-generator/README.md

 73. Also create a new STRIPE_API_KEY with the domain name (by following the video) in the stripe dashboard and add it to the .env file of the vps

-### CI/Cd Pipeline
+### CI/CD Pipeline
 74. What we have seen that, when we change the code, we have to manually go and stop the docker and change in the code in the vps and restart the docker again -> To automate this process we will be using ci/cd
 75. Creating a deploy.yml file in .github/workflows folder
 76. Downloading the 2 extensions, docker & github actions in our vs code
 77. Adding the env variables in the github enivronment secrets
 78. cat id_rsa.pub > authorized_keys -> For giving access of the github to the vps
-79. Now changing some code to see our ci/cd pipeline in action
+79. Now changing some code to see our ci/cd pipeline in action.
+80. I spent a lot of time in fixing the bug in the github actions -> Actually there was a problem in the permissions of the authorized_keys file, so I changed the permissions of the authorized_keys file to 600 and it worked, command i used -> sudo chmod 600 ~/.ssh/authorized_keys

 https://souryax-courses.debsouryadatta.me